JoshuaSamuel7/Software-Testing-Laboratory/EXP5.md

 ## RESULT:
-Thus, the python program to check the number is Armstrong number or not implemented and the output is verified successfully.
+Thus, the python program to Binary Search implemented and the output is verified successfully.